MoravianTLC2022/killercoda-scenarios/learning-linux/linux-files-introduction/step3/text.md

 Now we're getting serious!
+We can use the read.py as a python script to read from the file 'var/random-cities' if we so please.
 Delete the file `/var/dont-need-this.png`

 <br>